nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 The more recent developments in containerization and cloud technologies to run them has changed this.
 When an application becomes too big and too complex there are few reasons to not try to split them it into multiple backend apps.
 PBA's are much easier to split up than DDA's.

-## Why keep using Mobel-Based Architectures
+## Why keep using Domain-Driven Architectures

 ### Good framework support